PHT-Medic/dppe-auc/README.md

 ## Install requirements
 Run `pip install -r requirements.txt` to ensure all requirements are fulfilled.

+## Showcase
+Sequence data of HIV-1 strains and the corresponding coreceptor binding of 10462 subjects was used.
+The raw data is from www.hiv.lanl.gov and processed with `/showcase/data/data_preparing.py`.
+A binary classifier was trained and the performance is evaluated against the commonly standard sklearn AUC library.
+Over 10 runs, the performance difference is within `e-16` which is due to floating type conversions in python.

 ## Synthetic Data generation
 Three different experiments are used to measure the performance.
 To generate sample data, specify the number of stations and subjects.
 Afterwards 30-50% of fake subjects are added randomly.